 Singing for Breathing

 Weekly workshops to learn breathing techniques, release physical tension, meet new people and have fun.
+This programme is generously funded through individual donations, as well as the Samuel Gardner Trust, The D’oyle Carte Foundation and the Morrisons Foundation.

 We work with artists and in collaboration with departments to improve clinical spaces, and enhance the patient experience in the hospitals.
 We also manage a collection of 1,200 pieces of art that are displayed in patients’ areas and across the hospitals.
-Find out more about our commissions

 Musicians in residence